N/A

 GMAT Focus vs GRE: Which One Should You Choose?

-HEC Paris has no preference between GMAT Focus, GRE, or TAGE MAGE.
-All scores are treated equally and reviewed as part of the overall application.
+HEC Paris has no preference between the GMAT, GRE, or TAGE MAGE.
+All scores are reviewed as part of the overall application.

 You should choose the test where you can: